modir/using-laminas-framework-book/version2/docs/doctrine.md

 For the *Blog* sample to work, we need to have a database.
 In this book, we use MySQL database management system, which is very simple in installation and administration.

-T> For OS-specific instructions on how to install MySQL server and client, please refer to [Appendix A. Configuring Web Development Environment](#devenv).
+> For OS-specific instructions on how to install MySQL server and client, please refer to [Appendix A. Configuring Web Development Environment](#devenv).

 Once you install MySQL, type the following command from your command shell to log into MySQL client